Ultimate Guide to ARF Charges

 Why Choose One Quote Financial Brokers?

-1. Unlike other financial advisors and brokers, we negotiate on your behalf to keep the ARF provider’s (insurance company) annual charge (FMC) to a minimum.
+1. Unlike other financial advisors and brokers, we work on your behalf to keep the ARF provider’s annual charge (FMC) to a minimum.

-2. For ongoing support (outside of the provider FMC), we charge our clients a built-in annual fee to a max of 0.25% of their ARF fund value (regardless of the ARF fund size) levied directly from the ARF.
+2. For ongoing support (outside of the provider FMC), we charge our clients a built-in annual fee to a max of 0.25% of their ARF fund value levied directly from the ARF.

 Access to the right Fund Managers and Fund Options is key.